DexterCosmos/Car_sales_price/README.md

 # Dashboard

+Interactive Dashboard: Visualizing Car Sales Data
-This section showcases the interactive dashboard created for visualizing and exploring the data.
-Provide a brief description of the dashboard, how to use it, and the key features it offers.
-Include screenshots or links to the live dashboard if available.
+This section showcases the interactive dashboard created for visualizing and exploring the car sales data.
+The dashboard offers an intuitive interface for users to gain insights and make data-driven decisions.

+Description: The interactive dashboard is designed to provide a comprehensive view of the car sales dataset.
+It allows users to explore various aspects of the data, such as sales trends, price analysis, geographical distribution, and more.

 <div>